ryan-mangeno/seq-gen-torch/README.md

 # Sequence Generation

-This showcases multiple language models built in Python and PyTorch.
+This showcases multiple generative models built in Python and PyTorch.

 This repo reimplimets Andrej Karpathys first few nn's, then diverges with rnn and transformers archs.

-Makemore is intended to take in a textfile as input, used in training, then generates more of that thing.
+When running the files, they will take in a textfile as input, used in training, then generates more of that thing.

 ## Files